Man arrested, charged in series of deadly subway stabbings: Police

 RELATED | Officers, demonstrators clash at apparent anti-NYPD protest in Midtown

-Just two hours later, a 44-year-old woman was found with several stab wounds throughout her body on an A train at West 207th Street and Broadway around 1:30 a.m.
+Just two hours later, Claudine Roberts, 44, was found with several stab wounds throughout her body on an A train at West 207th Street and Broadway around 1:30 a.m.

 Officials say the two victims appear to have been homeless.